 - He holds Dickon's hand as Drogon prepares to roast them, showing that they legitimately care about one another.

-- Politically Incorrect Villain: Not to the same level as his book counterpart, in the "History and Lore" video about House Tarly, he laments how Sam became "soft and plump as a daughter" while growing up and how House Tyrell is run by women who “don’t know their place”.
+- Politically Incorrect Villain: Not to the same level as his book counterpart, in the "History and Lore" videos he narrates, he laments how Sam became "soft and plump as a daughter" while growing up and how House Tyrell is run by women who “don’t know their place”.
 He also regards Gilly as a subhuman due to her status as a Wildling.
 It's also why he chooses to die rather than swear allegiance to Daenerys, as she is a foreigner leading an army of Dothraki.

 - Proud Warrior Race Guy: He's willing to murder his own son to preserve the legacy of the Tarly family, famous as the best warriors in the Reach.

 - Rated M for Manly: It isn't clear if his predecessors practiced the same but he definitely runs House Tarly with the A Real Man Is a Killer mentality, which is the main reason why he disowned the bookworm Non-Action Guy Sam and forced him into joining the Night's Watch.

 - Sour Supporter: As the Histories and Lore of seasons 6 and 7 show, he was this to House Tyrell.
 He continued to serve because the sons of House Tarly "Know [their] place", but he seemed to heavily dislike them due to their ancestors just giving up against Aegon, surrendering Highgarden without a fight.
 This goes against his warrior's mentality, as he believed that they shouldn't have simply bent knee to a foreign conqueror.
 He's also shown to hate the current generation Tyrells due to defying his Stay in the Kitchen worldview.
 In House Tyrell, the women are the political masterminds while the men follow their orders, the opposite of what he believes.

 - The Starscream: Although he has reservations about backstabbing House Tyrell, Jaime convinces Randyll by promising to make him new Warden of the South.
 Tarly assists the Lannisters in sacking Highgarden.